Jade9ja/BeatriceDiscord/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 # Thanks to
-Thanks to [Rapptz(Danny)](https://github.com/Rapptz) for discord.py wrapper,[abhinavk99](https://github.com/abhinavk99) for Jikan.py wrapper,Trace.moe API (used in sauce module),Google for google translate and everyone else whom I forgot to mention here.
+[Rapptz(Danny)](https://github.com/Rapptz) for discord.py wrapper,[abhinavk99](https://github.com/abhinavk99) for Jikan.py wrapper,Trace.moe API (used in sauce module),Google for google translate and everyone else whom I forgot to mention here.